Camp Policies and Procedures

 - Campers should bring a refillable water bottle to carry with them during outdoor activities.

-- Bring an extra change of clothes, a rain jacket, and a hat, just in case!
-These may be left in the Education Center during the week of camp.
+- Bring a rain jacket and a hat, just in case!
+These may be left indoors during the week of camp.

 We are happy to accommodate children with medical needs.
 The permission form sent to guardians after camp registration includes places to disclose medical information to camp staff.

 Historic Hanna’s Town is equipped with First Aid kits for staff and volunteers to treat minor injuries.
-Our staff and volunteers are trained in First Aid and CPR.
 In the event of a medical emergency, the staff will call 911 and notify the camper’s guardians via phone and email immediately.

 Campers may bring cell phones, but they must remain in their backpacks until camp is dismissed.
 Camp staff and volunteers will reach out to guardians via email or phone in the case of an emergency.